lconnolley/Tol-Pal-model/README.md

 - fitkymo.m, uses "patternsearch" from MATLAB's optimisation toolbox to find the diffusion coefficient giving the best fit to the data using Fokker-Planck diffusion
 - fitkymo_pal.m, uses "patternsearch" from MATLAB's optimisation toolbox to find the best fit for the full model to the experimental data using the Pal (non-)dividing kymogrpahs and effective diffusion constants
 - immsre.m, the mean square relative error between two matrices (based on MATLAB's immse.m)
+- spatialFRAP.m, uses MATLAB's pdepe function to return a simulated kymograph given the intial data and diffusion coefficient, which may vary spatially
 - spatialFRAP_*.m, uses MATLAB's pdepe function to solve the full model for bleached initial conditions given values of the variables replicating spatialFRAP for either Pal in (non-)dividing cells or tolA, tolB mutants and TolB in (non-)dividing cells
 - steady_state_*.m, uses MATLAB's pdepe function to solve the full model and find the steady state  for either Pal in (non-)dividing cells or tolA, tolB mutants and TolB in (non-)dividing cells